FREE NZ DELIVERY ON ORDERS OVER $70

 Get sun exposure

-Spending time outdoors in sunlight is one of the most natural and effective ways to boost your "sunshine vitamin" levels.
+Spending time outdoors in sunlight is one of the most natural and effective ways to boost your sunshine vitamin levels.
 Aim to spend 10-30 minutes in direct sunlight with your arms, legs, and face exposed several times a week.
 The skin produces vitamin D when exposed to UVB rays from the sun.
 The exact amount of time needed varies based on your skin tone, location, time of day, and season, but regular exposure is key.
 Be mindful of balancing sun exposure with skin protection, especially if you plan to be outdoors for extended periods.

 Take a vitamin D supplement